nekitu/binpack/README.md

 # binpack
-Binary packing of images in an atlas
+Binary packing of images in an atlas.
+Author: Jukka Jylänki